 For the ladies, Northern Soul style evolved from mod A-line skirts to include both midi-length and ankle-length skirts, with plenty of give for those dance moves.

 If you’re more of a dress girl, don’t fear.
 These green gems will make heads turn.
-Our favourite is the belted 1960s dress.
+Our favourite is the plain green belted vintage 1960s dress.
 Featuring classic large white buttons to decorate the bodice, the addition of a lace-trimmed colour adds a feminine touch if the block colour is a bit too plain for you.
 Add the matching belt to flatter your figure as you dance your heart out!

 For the gentlemen, wide-legged trousers were a must for those moves!
-We’ve paired our geometric Van Heusen shirt with our deluxe hand tailored brown trousers.
+We’ve paired a geometric Van Heusen shirt with our deluxe hand tailored brown trousers.
 The orange, black and white colour combo screams 70s, not to mention the pattern.
 It will add a lift to the outfit on top with the dark bottoms below!

 All items featured are available on Revival Vintage and don’t forget, sign up to receive a 10% off voucher code!